Sex Advice

 5. Penis size

-So, yes, apparently there is a such thing as overly big dick energy, which can explain soreness after sex. “‘Bigger is better’ is simply not the case for a vagina that can’t tolerate a long or thick penis,” Dr. Ross says.
+The size of your partner’s package can also be the cause of pain or soreness after sex. “‘Bigger is better’ is simply not the case for a vagina that can’t tolerate a long or thick penis,” Dr. Ross says.

 6. Latex allergy

 Treatment: You may need an over-the-counter antihistamine or hydrocortisone cream to treat an active reaction.
 To prevent one from occurring in the future, Dr. Ross recommends switching to polyurethane condoms, which are made of plastic.
-But, be warned: Because they don’t have the same stretch as latex, they may be more likely to slip off or break during sex.
+Be warned, though: Because they don’t have the same stretch as latex, they may be more likely to slip off or break5 during sex.

 7. Ruptured ovarian cyst